Friday, March 28, 2025

 General admission chair seating

-Villa Albertine’s signature evening of arts and culture marathon, “Night of Ideas” will take place from March 27 through April 6 across 20 US cities.
-The event invites thought leaders, activists, performers, authors, and academics to engage the public in late-night discussions addressing major global issues.
-This year’s unifying theme is “Common Ground," prompting participants to consider how we can commit to and protect what we have in common.
-How can we foster authentic interpersonal connection in an increasingly digital world?
-In a polarized political landscape, where are our opportunities for dialogue?
-As extreme weather threatens our planet, how can we preserve the land beneath our feet?
-Night of Ideas is presented by Villa Albertine and Albertine Foundation and coordinated worldwide by the Institut Français.
+Villa Albertine’s signature evening of arts and culture marathon, “Night of Ideas,” took place from March 27 through April 6 across 20 US cities.
+The event brought together thought leaders, activists, performers, authors, and academics to engage the public in late-night discussions addressing major global issues.
+This year’s unifying theme, “Common Ground,” encouraged participants to reflect on how we can commit to and protect what we share.
+Conversations explored ways to foster authentic interpersonal connections in an increasingly digital world, opportunities for dialogue in a polarized political landscape, and strategies to preserve the land amidst extreme weather threats.
+Night of Ideas was presented by Villa Albertine and Albertine Foundation and coordinated worldwide by the Institut Français.

 This year’s festival at the Rothko Chapel will include events exploring common ground in pursuit of health justice with performances and talks: